prathmeshjoshi-0/Customer-Churn-Intelligence-System/reports/linkedin_post.md

 # LinkedIn Post — Telecom Churn Project

-> Copy this post exactly when you're ready to publish.
-> Replace [GITHUB_LINK] with your actual repo URL.
-> Attach your Power BI dashboard screenshot as the image.

----

-## POST COPY:

 A telecom company is losing 20% of its customers every quarter.
 I built a system to predict who's about to leave — and exactly when to intervene.